dnelson86/arepo/documentation/source/diagnosticfiles.md

 timebins.txt
 ============

 Arepo is optimized for time-integrating both hydrodynamical as well as gravitational interactions on the largest possible timestep that is allowed by the timestep criterion and allowed by the binary hierarchy of time steps.
-Each for each timestep, a linked list of particles on this particular integration step exists, and their statistics are reported  in `timebins.txt`.
-In this file, the number of gas cells and collisionless particles in each timebin (i.e. integration timestep) is reported for each sync-point, as well as the cpu time and fraction spent on each timebin.
-A typical bock looks like
+For each timestep, a linked list of particles on this particular integration step exists, and their statistics are reported in `timebins.txt`.
+In this file, the number of gas cells and collisionless particles in each timebin (i.e. integration timestep) is reported for each sync-point, as well as the cpu time and the fraction of the total cost contributed by each timebin.
+A typical block looks like

 .. code-block :: python